How to Boost Profitability Through Performance Management

 Performance management has been a regular feature in the world of work since the middle of last century.
 But as the way we work changes, so does the way we manage performance.

-In recent years, we have seen the start of a performance management revolution, with an increasing number of organizations replacing the outdated annual appraisal with real-time feedback and support.
+In recent years, we have seen the start of a performance management revolution, with an increasing number of organisations replacing the outdated annual appraisal with real-time feedback and support.
 This shift is being driven by various factors: changing attitudes, technological disruption, and sheer necessity, to name a few.

-Why is the change necessary?
+Why is a change necessary?
 Simply because the old way of managing performance is not only ineffective given the complexity and ever-changing nature of modern work, it is positively destructive in its ability to disengage employees.

 Worse still, it is a huge drain on resources.
 Gartner estimated that on average, annual appraisals cost a business £1,400 to £2,400 per person, per year.
 So, for a medium-sized company of 1,000 employees, that’s potentially a staggering £2.4 million wasted on a process that doesn’t work.

 In other words, the annual appraisal makes businesses less profitable.
-But by replacing it with real-time feedback and support in the form of check-ins, you can transform not only the way you manage performance but your bottom line as well.
+But by replacing it with real-time feedback and support in the form of check-ins, you can transform not only the way you manage performance, but your bottom line as well.

 What does performance management have to do with the bottom line?

 Making a business successful is both complicated and simple at the same time.
-It is complicated because organizations are inherently complex things.
+It is complicated because organisations are inherently complex things.
 There are countless processes, operations, and interactions that constitute the running of a business, all of which interlink and feed off each other.
 And there are any number of ways that they can go wrong or right.

 It is simple, however, because virtually all these processes, operations, and interactions involve people.
 If you look after your people, they will look after pretty much everything else.
 That’s how successful businesses work.